 If you have children young enough for daycare, talk to the management about their hygiene procedures.
 Ask about their policy regarding sick employees--whether they are sent home or allowed to work.
 If they don't seem receptive or you aren't comfortable with their policies and procedures, remind them that keeping everyone healthy means more business.
 Parents may wish to use their own sick leave or vacation time in order to care for their children during epidemics or when viral illnesses are "going around."

 4. Protect Yourself at Work

 The first step you can take to protect yourself at work is to prepare your own healthy lunch at home, bringing it to the workplace in a disposable bag.
-Once at work, you will touch numerous objects that are potentially infected, so be sure to wash your hands regularly.
-If any of your coworkers appear to be feeling under the weather or mention getting over a stomach bug, keep your distance.
+Once at work, you will touch numerous objects that are potentially infected, so be sure to wash your hands thoroughly before eating.
+If any of your coworkers appear to be feeling under the weather or mention having or "getting over" a stomach bug, keep your distance.
 You aren’t being rude, you’re just protecting yourself and your family.
 Remember that individuals who have norovirus may still be contagious for two weeks or longer.

 5. Be Smart About Germs If Sickness Strikes

-All bed linens the sick person has used should be stripped and cleaned.
-All laundry used by the infected person should be washed with bleach on the longest and hottest washer setting.
+All bed linens the sick person has used should be removed and laundered, with clean ones put on the bed.
 When removing soiled sheets and other bedclothes, take the ends and fold them inward toward the middle carefully to avoid scattering minute bits of the virus that may cling to the cloth.
 If you're doing this for someone else, wear disposable rubber gloves while handling laundry.

 Does this sound like an enormous amount of work?
 Make no mistake, it is.
 But it’s necessary if someone in your family contracts norovirus to avoid the domino effect.
-You don’t want it to spread to the entire family.
+You don’t want it to spread to everyone else.